World Yo-Yo Contest

-The World Yo-Yo Contest is the culminating yo-yo competition of the worldwide competitive circuit and is considered the most prestigious yo-yo competition in the world.
+The World Yo-Yo Contest (WYYC) is the culminating yo-yo competition of the worldwide competitive circuit and is considered the most prestigious yo-yo competition in the world.
 The winner of this competition in any of the six championship divisions is deemed the World Yo-Yo Champion; the World Yo-Yo Contest is the only event to award such a title.
 The contest attracts competitors from all over the world and an increasingly large number of spectators.
 The annual competition is currently run by the International Yo-Yo Federation (IYYF) and the national organization of each year's host nation.
 As of 2015, 33 countries have sent competitors to the World Yo-Yo Contest from their respective national yo-yo contests.
-World Yo-Yo Contest is also known as YoYoCon.
+The World Yo-Yo Contest is also known as YoYoCon.